debiki/talkyard-prod-one/README.md

 ------

-Docker based installation.
-Automatic upgrades.
+Docker-based installation.
+Automated upgrades and backups.
-Automatic HTTPS cert (via LetsEncrypt).
+Automatic HTTPS certs.
-One installation can host many sites.
+Multi-site support.

 <!-- NO, Swarm is abandonware
 If however you already have a Docker-Compose or Docker Swarm installation